fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 ---
-title: "Writing a Kubernetes Controller"
+title: "Writing a Kubernetes Controller: part 1"
 date: 2020-12-07T23:01:51+01:00
-draft: true
 categories: ["Go", "Kubernetes"]
 ---

 Even when knowing Go, writing a **Kubernetes controller** is intimidating.

 In this post, I'll introduce the Kubernetes operating model, how objects are mapped and what are the tools provided by the go-client framework to write bullet proof controllers.
+In a following post I will explain how to put all the pieces together and how to define and consume custom types.

 I will describe the core components like: